dc4eu/educational-pilot/sectorial-rulebook/verification.md

        - But:
          - More Learning outcomes can be included
          - More Competences and/or Skills can be lonked to a Learning outocme

-   - Validate against sectorial catalogue definitions
    - Check required elements
-   - Ensure proper formatting
+   - Ensure proper formatting against related schemes

 9. **Quality Assurance Verification**
   (If shared credential includes/combines quality assurance related information)